MAAP-Project/maap-jupyter-ide/user_guides/sharing.md

 ![User's organizations](./images/my_orgs.png)

-#### All users have their own personal org they can customize
+#### All users have their own personal organization they can customize

 Users all also have their own personal organization.
 Each user is the admin of their own organization so they can easily curate groups and individuals that they share their work with often.

-To add a user to your personal organization, add them as a member.
+To add a user to your personal organization, use the `Add Member` button.
 Now you can share any workspace in your personal organization with them!

 ![Adding a user to a personal organization](./images/add_user_to_my_org.png)